Explore Georgia Tours

 Bakuriani Resort:

 Georgia's historic ski town offers a more family-friendly atmosphere with gentler terrain.
-Popular with Georgian families and those seeking a traditional resort village feel.
+Popular with Georgian families and anyone after a traditional resort village feel.

 Svaneti Resorts (Tetnuldi & Hatsvali):

-For advanced skiers and snowboarders seeking virgin terrain, Svaneti's newer resorts offer exceptional backcountry access.
-Less infrastructure than Gudauri but unmatched wilderness skiing.
+For advanced skiers and snowboarders chasing untouched terrain, Svaneti's newer resorts offer exceptional backcountry access.
+Less infrastructure than Gudauri, but the wilderness skiing makes up for it.

 Heli-Skiing:

-Georgia has emerged as a world-class heli-skiing destination, with operations running from Gudauri and Svaneti.
-Prices ($400-800/day) remain far below established heli-ski destinations while terrain rivals the best.
+Georgia has become a genuine heli-skiing destination, with operations running from Gudauri and Svaneti.
+Prices ($400-800/day) remain far below established heli-ski destinations while the terrain rivals the best.

 Ski Tour Packages